Two colorful condo buildings next to each other.

 • The building operates as a hotel, motel or timeshare.

-Types Of Condo Loans And Requirements
+Condo Loan Types And Requirements

-• Conventional loan: Backed by private lenders like banks, credit unions and other financial institutions, conventional mortgages can take the form of conforming or non-conforming loans.
-Down payment requirements can be as low as 3%, but you’ll need to put 20% or more down if you want to avoid private mortgage insurance (PMI).
-For most conventional loans, you’ll need a credit score of at least 620 and a debt-to-income ratio (DTI) of 50% or lower.
+Backed by private lenders – banks, credit unions and other financial institutions – rather than an agency of the federal government, conventional mortgages can come with a down payment requirement as low as 3% of the purchase price, but you’ll need to put 20% or more down if you want to avoid private mortgage insurance (PMI).

-• FHA loan: Backed by the FHA and HUD, FHA loans are available to many low- and moderate-income borrowers.
-These mortgages usually have lower credit score requirements and income limits than conventional loans.
-The condo you want to purchase will also have to appear on the FHA-approved condo list.
+Backed by the FHA and HUD, FHA loans are available to many low- and moderate-income borrowers.
+These mortgages usually allow for a lower minimum credit score than conventional loans.
+In some cases, borrowers may also be able to put less money down.

 Tips For Buying A Condominium

-Now that you have an idea of what to expect when taking out a condo loan, keep these other considerations in mind when moving forward in the condo-buying process.
+Now that you have an idea of what to expect when taking out a condo loan, keep these other considerations in mind when moving forward in the condo buying process:

 • Hire a real estate professional.
 It might be helpful to hire a real estate agent who specializes in condo purchases.
 They can help guide you through HOA regulations and any documentation specific to living in a particular condo building.